We are Still Wild with Andy Best

 What made you seek a nomadic lifestyle to accompany your photography?

 Andy Best: I spent my entire childhood playing outside, camping, biking, fishing, the works.
 Alongside it all, I ended up getting into sharing the stories and beauty of our adventures with photography and filmmaking.
-After film school, and a few agency jobs, and trying to escape to the mountains every weekend the rest slowly evolved into a natural fit.
+After film school, and a few agency jobs, and trying to escape to the mountains every weekend with his camper that was similar to this Jayco eagle for sale, the rest slowly evolved into a natural fit.

 The simple things like scooting down an open road while the sunset explodes across the sky and not trying to capture it.
 The little moments that are just for you alone, not documented, just enjoyed.